3 Top Reasons to visit Owensboro, Kentucky

 There’s something about a river town that is extra special.
 I value townships that take an interest in the intrigue of their riverside by designing breath-taking views and comfortable walk-ability.
 I found the lighted circular fountains, engaging entertainment, restaurants, bars and lovely artwork very endearing.
 Owensboro, the fourth largest city in Kentucky offers all these amenities along the way, establishing this oasis as one of the top reasons to visit.

 River walk visitors will appreciate the alluring sculptures, grassy, picnic areas and swings.
-A performance stage, the Blue Bridge (named for its blue lights in the evening) stands at the ready and there’s a phenomenal kids’ play area.
+A performance stage, the Blue Bridge (named for its blue lights in the evening) stands at the ready and I was amazed by the phenomenal kids’ play area.

 Downtown is close by the waterway and easily accessible.
 Many highlights will draw your attention; all within a six-block radius.
 Several years ago, the city invested heavily in their downtown, converting Owensboro into a great opportunity for destination tourism.
 They present a large convention center, nice hotels and the Bluegrass Music Hall of Fame & Museum.